Doncic scores 42, leads Mavs over Clippers 105-100 in Game 5

 Still, the Clippers weren't done.
 They ran off nine straight points to get to 101-100 on consecutive 3-pointers by Jackson and Marcus Morris, and a three-point play by Leonard.

-Terance Mann stole the ball, drawing roars from the small masked crowd, but Nicolas Batum missed a layup during a wild scramble in which Morris fouled Hardaway.
+Terance Mann stole the ball, drawing roars from the masked crowd of 7,428, but Nicolas Batum missed a layup during a wild scramble in which Morris fouled Hardaway.
 He made both for a 103-100 lead.

+Dallas got outscored 25-16 in the fourth, when Doncic sat out for a couple minutes.

+“In the fourth, I didn’t play great,” he said.
+“But we won the game and that’s all that matters right now.”

 Doncic showed no effects from a neck strain.
 He rallied the Mavs in the third, when they outscored the Clippers 33-21 after leading 56-54 at halftime.
 Dallas closed the quarter on a 22-3 run, including 11 by Doncic, to lead 89-75.